-- no additional burden in terms of consumer fees. - 3.16 Applicants should demonstrate that their alternative switching scheme is no more burdensome than the requirements of paragraphs 2 to 6 of Schedule 3 of the PARs. - 3.17 Applicants should provide evidence to support their application, and to help us with our assessment.
-Such information may include: - Obligations imposed upon consumers during the switching process (for example documents to be signed with each PSP involved in the switching process). - The number of times that a consumer is required to contact the transferring or receiving PSP during a switch, and the reasons for each contact. - The fees or charges incurred by the consumer in using the switching service operated by the scheme.
+- 3.17 Applicants should provide evidence to support their application, and to help us with our assessment.
+Such information may include: - obligations imposed upon consumers during the switching process (for example documents to be signed with each PSP involved in the switching process) - the number of times that a consumer is required to contact the transferring or receiving PSP during a switch, and the reasons for each contact - the fees or charges incurred by the consumer in using the switching service operated by the scheme

-c.
 The switching service, provided by the scheme, ensures that the procedure for switching is completed at least within the same overall timeframe (12 business days) that applies in the case of a switching service that meets the requirements of paragraphs 2 to 6 of Schedule 3 of the PARs

 - 3.18 Applicants should set out the timeline of the services provided by the switching scheme, together with individual members' responsibilities (as set out in their schemes rules), and demonstrate that this is consistent with the PARs requirements.
 The application should also discuss any potential risks to this timeline, and any processes in place to help prevent or mitigate the frequency and magnitude of these risks. - 3.19 Where historic evidence over a period of 12 months or more is available, applicants should provide this to support their application and to help us with our assessment.
-Where available, evidence may include: - The target number of days for switching, how frequently that target is exceeded and, if exceeded, by how many days on average. - The number of switches made successfully within the 12 day limit, and what proportion this is of total switches.
+Where available, evidence may include: - the target number of days for switching, how frequently that target is exceeded and, if exceeded, by how many days on average - the number of switches made successfully within the 12 day limit, and what proportion this is of total switches

-For new schemes to be designated post 18 September 2016
+For new schemes to be designated after 18 September 2016